assimp/assimp/Build.md

 See https://stackoverflow.com/questions/40803170/cmake-uwp-using-cmake-to-build-universal-windows-app

-# Build instrcutions for Linux / Unix
+# Build instructions for Linux / Unix
 Open a terminal and got to your repository.
 You can generate the makefiles and build the library via:

 ```